insights

 Exercise & Movement

-Physical activity is also at the heart of optimal health, and studies have suggested associations between greater amounts of physical activity and both decreased prostate cancer risk and decreased all-cause and cancer-specific mortality after a prostate cancer diagnosis.22 In addition to exercise, getting enough movement during the day may also be important for prostate health.
-A 2022 umbrella review and meta-analysis summarized the current data on sedentary behavior (i.e., total sitting, occupational sitting, recreational sitting, and TV-viewing time) in relation to cancer incidence and mortality.23 Results indicated that high sedentary behavior levels (study averages were noted as 5.5 hours/day or higher) increased the risk for developing several cancers, including prostate cancer (RR=1.08; CI: 1.00-1.17) and increased overall cancer mortality risk (RR=1.18; CI: 1.09-1.26).23 Also, of interesting note, a recent randomized clinical trial (n=52 men; mean age 63.4 years) investigated the impact of physical activity on the PSA levels of patients with prostate cancer.24 Investigators found that compared to usual care, those patients in a high-intensity interval training (HIIT) group experienced decreased PSA levels (-1.1 microgram/L, CI: -2.1-0.0), PSA velocity, and prostate cancer cell growth.24
+Physical activity is also at the heart of optimal health, and getting enough movement during the day may be important for prostate health.
+Studies have suggested associations between greater amounts of physical activity and decreased prostate cancer risk as well as improved metabolic health after a prostate cancer diagnosis.19-21 A 2022 meta-analysis summarized the current data on sedentary behavior (i.e., total sitting, occupational sitting, recreational sitting, and TV-viewing time) in relation to cancer incidence and mortality.21 Results indicated that high sedentary behavior levels (study averages were noted as 5.5 hours/day or higher) increased the risk for developing several cancers, including prostate cancer and increased overall cancer mortality risk.21

 Stress Management & Sleep

 Chronic stress negatively affects many systems of the body, from the endocrine to the immune, potentially influencing prostate health.
-Additional research is needed to detail the direct impact of mind-body therapies for stress management on prostate cancer risk; however, studies continue to suggest the positive effect of yoga, mindfulness, and meditation on cortisol balance25,26 and their benefits for the overall health and wellness of patients with prostate cancer.27 In addition, observational studies illustrate an association between increased cortisol levels from stressful life events and higher PSA levels,28,29 which provides additional insight into the potential relationship between psychological stress and prostate health.
+Additional research is needed to detail the direct impact of mind-body therapies for stress management on prostate cancer risk; however, studies continue to suggest the positive effect of yoga, mindfulness, and meditation on cortisol balance.22,23 In addition, studies suggest an association between increased cortisol levels from stressful life events and higher PSA levels,24 which provides additional insight into the potential relationship between psychological stress and prostate health.

 Adequate sleep is another component to consider for a healthy prostate.
-Overall, research studies indicate that poor sleep, which may include sleep disorders or disturbances, may increase prostate cancer risk.30-32 A 2022 prospective study with a median follow-up period of 10.45 years (n=213,999 men) explored the influence of seven sleep traits (sleep duration, chronotype, insomnia, snoring, napping, difficulty getting up in the morning, and daytime sleepiness) on the incidence of prostate cancer.30 Among the results, a “usually napping” response was associated with a lower risk of prostate cancer, with a 9% reduction in risk compared with a response of “never/rarely napping” (HR=0.91; CI: 0.83-0.99).30 In addition, a response of “usually experienced insomnia” had a 1.11 times higher risk of developing prostate cancer compared with those who responded with “never or rarely experienced insomnia” (HR=1.11; CI: 1.04-1.19).30
+Overall, research studies indicate that poor sleep, which may include sleep disorders or disturbances, may increase prostate cancer risk.25-27 A 2022 prospective study with a median follow-up period of 10.45 years (n=213,999 men) explored the influence of seven sleep traits (sleep duration, chronotype, insomnia, snoring, napping, difficulty getting up in the morning, and daytime sleepiness) on the incidence of prostate cancer.25 Among the results, a “usually napping” response was associated with a lower risk of prostate cancer, with a 9% reduction in risk compared with a response of “never/rarely napping.”25 In addition, a response of “usually experienced insomnia” had a 1.11 times higher risk of developing prostate cancer compared with those who responded with “never or rarely experienced insomnia.”25

 Conclusion